 Efficient.
 Effective.
 Practical.
 Make no mistake, there is a strong conservative case to be made for single payer.
 This is important because, as our health care crisis deepens, we need to make sure we’re speaking to all Americans.
 Only then can we can build a broad-based movement that pressures Congress to do the right thing.

-Consider the House members listed above.
-Most of these Republicans voted against the American Health Care Act, and they may be willing to co-sponsor H.R.
-676, the Expanded and Improved Medicare for All Act.
-In order for this to happen, they need to hear from their constituents.
-If you live in one of their districts, we encourage you to call (202) 224-3121 today.
+To date, no Republican has co-sponsored H.R.
+1384, the Medicare for All Act of 2019, nor did any Republican co-sponsor H.R.
+676, the previous single-payer bill in the House.
+In order for this to happen, members need to hear from their constituents.
+If you live in a red district, we encourage you to call (202) 224-3121 today.
 (Click here to find your member of Congress.)

 When speaking with a conservative member of Congress – or a conservative colleague, friend, or family member, for that matter – keep the following in mind: